Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 > To construct an equilateral triangle on a given finite straight line.

-The premise of this problem is that there is already some line segment given.
-A triangle is to be constructed from this segment where each side equal the others in length.
+The premise of this problem is that there is pre-existing line segment given, and that a triangle is to be constructed from this segment where each side equal the others in length.

 Since we don't have a line segment yet, we'll create two points $A$ and $B$ and join them into a segment $AB$ using Postulate 1: